choeffer/py3syslog/README.rst

 Grafana
 ^^^^^^^

+Grafana is used to display the syslog messages.
 In Grafana_ the database has to be added as a datasource_ .
 Then a table_ with following SQL query in the Metrics tab can be added to a dashboard.
 The SQL query has to be adjusted to the used database/table/columns structure, see